This brief summary is largely extracted from ‘Morton Baptist Church, 1834-2009’ with edits for brevity and clarity.

 The earliest list of members at Morton is from 1853, and it contains 20 names.
 The church was not independent, but was in a ‘group’ along with the other chapels, governed by Thornbury Baptist Church.

-From 1834-1982, meetings at Morton consisted of a Sunday School and an evening service.
+From 1834-1982, meetings at Morton consisted of a Sunday School and an evening service (although some anecdotal accounts of morning meetings exist).
 The work of the Sunday School was boosted by the building of a School Room which was completed in 1965.
 Up to 70 children attended the Sunday School, all local to Morton.

 By the early 1980s, there were just a few who only met at Morton, and most were members in attendance at Thornbury Baptist Church.
 In 1983 a group of members felt that they had to seperate from the Thornbury church due to doctrinal differences.
 After a brief period in which these members met in private homes, it was realised that Morton Chapel was empty on Sunday mornings, and, with permission from the main church, the members began to meet in the chapel on Sunday mornings, also attending the evening service there which was overseen by Mr Matthews, who along with Mrs Grey and one or two others, had kept the chapel open.
 The obvious next-step was to form a new church at Morton, bringing togther morning and evening congregations, and in 1984 they were allowed to become an Independent Church, leaving the oversight of Thornbury Baptist after nearly 150 years.